 - Daily Life Architecture and PROUST.
 Using the DLA method, we are able to guide participants through the creation of detailed 24-hour diaries regarding daily activities, behaviors, and experience.
 DLA diaries are designed not only to record individual events and their frequency, but also to capture the sequencies and contingencies that link events.
 Equally important, DLA is an ethnographic tool used to identify cultural models as they are enacted in daily life.
 PROUST is the computer program for Personal Digital Assistants (PDAs) we and collaborators have created to implement the DLA experience tracking approach.

 - Actigraphy.
-The lab uses small, non-invasive accellerometers worn around the waist to monitor the intesity of physical activity throughout the day.
+The lab uses small, non-invasive accelerometers worn around the waist or wrist to monitor the intensity of physical activity throughout the day.
 When combined with behavior/experience tracking through the DLA approach, and outcome measures such as body composition, actigraphy provides a powerful means to examine how culture and daily experience combine to influence human energetics.